moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v3.2.0
+Enabled tracking of push delivery using Notification Extension and AppGroups.
+Enabled Test InApp from push when push is received in foreground.
+Check in SDK to prevent getting multiple UPDATE events.
+Inbox module changes to get media-attachment sent in case of iOS Rich Notifications.

 v3.1.0
 Fixed a bug where InApp was shown even when the keyboard was over the screen.
 Improved logging mechanism, which will help in debugging any issue which arises.